Surviving one of the biggest earthquakes recorded in history

 As I huddled inside the door frame that Friday afternoon on March 11, I tried not to panic.

-On that afternoon, I walked up the outside steps to the 2nd floor of a building on the Air Force base where I’d been working for the past three months.
+I walked up the outside steps to the 2nd floor of a building on the Air Force base where I’d been working for the past three months.

-I tried comforting myself by remembering that the building was reinforced, that Japan has strong earthquakes all the time, that this one couldn’t be that bad.
+I tried comforting myself by remembering that the building was reinforced that Japan has strong earthquakes all the time

-As the building shook more violently, I thought, I don’t like this, I want to get out of here, I don’t want this to happen.
+I've got to get out of here, the thoughts raced through my mind.
 I fought the strong impulse to run down the steps.

-I was terrified and I didn’t feel like waiting for the building to collapse down around me.
+I was terrified, and I didn’t feel like waiting for the building to collapse down around me.

-The five of us squeezed inside the door frame trying to stay calm but I could see the terror in everyone’s faces.
+The five of us squeezed inside the door frame, trying to stay calm, but I could see the terror in everyone’s faces.
 I glanced out of the corner of my eye and saw steel light poles swaying back and forth like palm trees.

-The worried freaked out part of me kept thinking…it’s all going to come down now and we’re going to be under the rubble.
+The worried, freaked-out part of me kept thinking…it’s all going to come down now, and we’re going to be under the rubble.

 We dashed inside to one of the offices and checked out how strong the earthquake was.
-All I really wanted to do was to get out of that building.
+All I wanted to do was to get out of that building.

 And then the shaking started up again.

-This is me a few weeks prior to the earthquake, a carefree tourist in Kyoto.
 I was loving my time in this beautiful country.
 I was happy and at peace seeing all the beautiful temples and shrines.

-In disbelief, I watched the tsunami rolling over farmlands in Northern Japan in REAL time.
 My brain refused to compute what I was seeing…. cars and ships bobbing up and down like toys in a bathtub.
-A huge wall of water was making its way over huge tracks of farmlands.
-I forbade myself to think that there were people in those cars and on those ships.
+A huge wall of water was making its way over vast tracks of farmlands.
+I forbade myself to think that people were in those cars and on those ships.

 I made up a story in my head that no one was in the boats.
-It was too sickening to even consider.
+It was too sickening even to consider.

 A few hours later, I received a call that eleven planes had been diverted from Narita, the Tokyo airport, to the Air Force base where I worked.
 Two of the planes were stranded and included 600 passengers.